3D Quality Control And Reporting

 What is a 3D Quality Control?

-3D Quality Control is the evaluation of industrially manufactured parts in detailed measures by using 3D Quality Control Systems.
-In the process, the object’s data is displayed and analyzed in 3D form by using CAD.
-Especially during pre-production stage of the manufacturing life cycle, this method can effectively optimize the final product.
+3D Quality Control evaluates industrially manufactured parts in detailed measures using 3D Quality Control Systems.
+In the process, the object’s data is displayed and analyzed in 3D form using CAD.
+Significantly during the pre-production stage of the manufacturing life cycle, this method can effectively optimize the final product.

 How to do a 3D Quality Control?

 Our experienced engineers are doing 3-Dimensional Quality Control with different 3D scanning equipment.
-Simply said, camera-based scanning can be defined as the process of digitizing millions of points as a light source is projected onto the object.
-The 3D scanning camera is taking photographs with the reflected light, that can be transferred into 3-dimensional data.
-The resulting digital data is called a point cloud, that can be given as polygon data.
-This data can be processed using 3-dimensional coordinate measuring systems (CMM: Coordinate Measuring Machine), the point cloud visualizes the external surface of the scanned object.
-Since we are the Link to the Future, we go one step further and provide our customers internal details of parts with XRAY CT technologies too.
-For both methods, commonly used data formats are: STL, OBJ, PLY, WRL and more.
+Camera-based scanning can be defined as digitizing millions of points as a light source is projected onto the object.
+The 3D scanning camera takes photographs with the reflected light that can be transferred into 3-dimensional data.
+The resulting digital data, called a point cloud, can be given as polygon data.
+This data can be processed using 3-dimensional coordinate measuring systems (CMM: Coordinate Measuring Machine); the point cloud visualizes the external surface of the scanned object.
+Since we are the Link to the Future, we go one step further and provide our customers with internal parts details with XRAY CT technologies.
+For both methods, commonly used data formats are STL, OBJ, PLY, WRL and more.

-The created point cloud map is cross-examined through various methods (e.g. Best-fit, RPS, 3-2-1, …) and then all the differences are observed.
+The created point cloud map is cross-examined through various methods (e.g. Best-fit, RPS, 3-2-1, …), then all the differences are observed.
 The most common methods for this are: